disproportionation reactions header image.

 Equation showing disproportionation reaction when chlorine dissolves in water.

 You may have used chlorine water in your chemistry lessons; this is simply made by bubbling chlorine gas through water.
-It is a pale green coloured solution.
-If universal indicator is added to a chlorine water, the solution initially turns red due to the presence of the hydrochloric acid, which of course is a strong acid.
+It is a pale green coloured solution,; as shown in the image above.
+If universal indicator is added to chlorine water the solution initially turns red due to the presence of the hydrochloric acid, which of course is a strong acid.
 However the indicator quickly turns colourless due to the bleaching action of the chloric(I) acid present.

-A similar reaction happens with bromine though the position of equilibrium lies much more to the left.
+A similar reaction happens with bromine though the position of equilibrium lies much more to the left, an equation for this disproportionation reaction is shown below:

 Br2(aq) + H2O(l) HBr(aq) + HBrO (aq)